Moremar/IT_tutorials/Node.js/README.md

 </form>
 ```

-We parse this mutipart form data from the request with the `multer` middleware.
+We parse this multipart form data from the request with the `multer` middleware.
 Multer can configure the storage details (folder and naming) and a filter to limit the accepted files.
-If we have a single file upload in the app, we can use `multer().single(filename)`.
+If we have at most one file upload in each form, we can use `multer().single(filename)`.

 ```commandline
 npm install multer --save